tymyrddin/purple/source/docs/distribution-networks/operating-context/asset-base-and-constraints/asset-classes.md

 The distribution layer is the well-reported stock: around 26,500 distribution substations (trafohuisjes, converting medium to low voltage) under management as of the [2022 report](https://www.stedingroep.nl/-/media/project/groep/files/stedin-groep-jaarverslag-2022---energiek-doorpakken-final.pdf), growing by a few hundred a year, with the [2024 report](https://www.stedingroep.nl/-/media/project/groep/files/stedin-groep-jaarverslag-2024.pdf) recording 478 added in 2022, 266 in 2023 and 353 in 2024.
+Counts vary with what is included: other Stedin material puts the secondary-substation population nearer 20,000, the gap most likely the customer stations not always counted alongside them.

 The higher-voltage stations (regional HV and HV/MV substations) are not given a clean single count in these sources; press references to "500 stations" in a build year mix